zth/vscode-rescript-relay/README.md

 With the cursor in a fragment definition, activate code actions and select `Make fragment refetchable`.
 This will add the `@refetchable` directive to the fragment, with a suitable `queryName` preconfigured, making it possible to refetch the fragment.

+#### Add variable to operation definition

+In a query, mutation or subrscription, add a variable to any argument for a field, like `myField @include(if: $showMyField)`.
+Put your cursor on the variable name `$showMyField` and activate code actions.
+Select `Add variable to operation`.
+The variable is added to the operation, like `mutation SomeMutation($text: String!)`.

 #### Add variable to `@argumentDefinitions`

 In a fragment, add a variable to any argument for a field, like `myField @include(if: $showMyField)`.
 Put your cursor on the variable name `$showMyField` and activate code actions.
 Select `Add variable to @argumentDefinitions`.
-The variable is added to the fragments `@argumentDefinitions`, like `fragment SomeFragment_user on User @argumentDefinitions(showMyField: {type: "Boolean" })`.
+The variable is added to the fragment's `@argumentDefinitions`, like `fragment SomeFragment_user on User @argumentDefinitions(showMyField: {type: "Boolean" })`.

 #### Make fragment plural